Kindergarten Teaching Darjeeling, India

 A free airport pickup is included when arriving to Siliguri Bagdogra Airport, Bagdogra (IXB).
 You must arrive between the hours 08:00 to 14:00 on Sunday.

-If arriving during the week, or on Saturday, we charge US$50 for any extra night’s accommodation before your program, and another US$50 fee for a private transfer.
+If arriving outside the pickup times, we charge an additional fee for any extra night’s accommodation before your program, and an extra fee for a private transfer.

 Alternatively, if arriving early you could wait at the arrival’s terminal for the pickup time, book accommodation at the airport and meet us during the pickup times or make your own way to the project (we will advise on how to do this).